 Ann has her own marketing business specialising in strategic planning and PR in the acute healthcare sector, working with the NHS and large venture capital backed healthcare providers in the acute hospital sector and boutique businesses at the ‘high end’.
 She is director of a family owned North West group of builders’ merchants amongst other directorships.
 She has been a non-executive director for the IoD since 2010.
-She is also a speaker at this year’s Women as Leaders conference.

 Why did you become a member of the IoD?